geosolutions-it/MapStore2/docs/developer-guide/writing-actions-reducers.md

 `npm run continuoustest`

 This allows to run only the tests contained to the specified path.
-**Note:** When all tests are successfully passing remember to restore it to its orignal value '../web'
+**Note:** When all tests are successfully passing remember to restore it to its original value.

 ## How to test a reducer
 Here things can become more complicated depending on your reducer but in general you want to test all cases